-- You may not work more than 12 hours per day. - You may not quit your job or schooling program without prior consent from your community counselor or designee. - You must remain on the job site premises during the scheduled work time unless you communicate this change with your community counselor. - There are not to be any personal visitors on the job. - You may not receive pay advances from the employer. - You may not work in establishments such as bars or liquor stores where the sale and consumption of alcoholic beverages or marijuana on the premises is the primary business. - You may not work at dancing establishments, massage parlors, or do home deliveries.
+- You may not work more than 12 hours per day. - You may not quit your job or schooling program without prior consent from your community counselor or designee. - You must remain on the job site premises during the scheduled work time unless you communicate this change with your community counselor. - Unapproved visitors are not allowed on the job. - You may not receive pay advances from the employer. - You may not work in establishments such as bars or liquor stores where the sale and consumption of alcoholic beverages or marijuana on the premises is the primary business. - You may not work at dancing establishments, massage parlors, or do home deliveries.

-- You may not cross picket lines for work. - You may not work jobs where locations change frequently unless approved by your community counselor. - You may not sell products door to door. - You may not be employed as a driver if it requires you to go out of the country. - You may not work in jobs where you have access to personal, financial, or other customer records, such as telemarketing, where credit card numbers are used for purchases.
+- You may not cross picket lines for work. - You may not work jobs where locations change frequently unless approved by your community counselor. - You may not sell products door to door. - You may not be employed as a driver if it requires you to go out of the county unless approved by your community counselor. - You may not work in jobs where you have access to personal, financial, or other customer records, such as telemarketing, where credit card numbers are used for purchases.